Speakers Bureau

 With an MFA from the National Theatre Conservatory in Denver, Colorado, Jennifer has worked as an actor, director, and playwright/adaptor both in the Bay Area and regionally.
 Jennifer is an Associate Artist at SPARC.

-Table Work: Basic Dramaturgy for Shakespeare Plays with Jennifer Le Blanc, MFA
+Table Work: Basic Dramaturgy for Shakespeare Plays

 What do Shakespearean actors do before they arrive at the first day of rehearsal?
 How do they know what all those words mean?
 Research!
 This class is a basic, practical approach to dramaturgy for the actor or theatre goer who is new to Shakespeare.
 How to know the story, look up the words, and understand the jokes, before you get to your first rehearsal.
 There are so many great books and resources about Shakespeare, but some are more useful for academia, some for audience appreciation, and some for performance.
 You will learn how to unlock Shakespeare’s language and fully enjoy the performance.